Ahmed-AlMutaz/fruit-veg--classification-app/README.md

 pip install -r requirements.txt

-2. Run the app:
+2. Run the notebook first to download the model file:

+Open fruits-vegetables.ipynb

+Run all the cells

+(This will automatically download classify_Image3.h5 if it's not already present)

-streamlit run App.py
+3. Then launch the Streamlit app : streamlit run App.py

+4. Once the app opens in your browser, you can upload any fruit or vegetable image to see the prediction and confidence score.

 ## 📷 Sample Images